sagar-koirala/TelloESP32/examples/VideoStream/README.md

 ## Usage Notes
 1. Set your Serial Monitor baud rate to 115200
 2. Make sure you have enough RAM available on your ESP32
-3. Updates occur every second while connected
+3. The video stream callback function is called in background, irrespective of the task on the loop function
 4. The program will stop if connection is lost

 ## Video Stream Details